thunzard/position-estimation-of-human-body-parts/README.md

 * Then you open the posemodule.py file in pycharm and install libraries given in the code
 * Edit the name of your video file in place of video.mp4 in the code
 * run the program and see the output.
+* If you want to tract any other body part check the mediapipe.png over there number are given for each body part.
+Change the number in the code acordingly.
 * If you want to see the basic structure of the program, open jupyter lab from anaconda promt inside your project file.
 * Over there examine the code of and the logic of the program in pose_estimation.ipynb.
 * For any queries or issues mention it in the issue section of the repository.